IRB Policies and Procedures

 - Explain who will debrief participants.

-- Provide the debriefing form.
-If applicable, provide a script to be read to orally.
+- Provide the debriefing form, or a script to be read to orally.

-- If there are any elements that will not be revealed to participants, explain and provide a rationale.
+- If there are any elements that will not be revealed to participants, explain and provide a rationale, such as if the debriefing itself would present an unreasonable risk of harm.

 - Withdrawal Option

-Include an option for participants to withdraw their data from the study after they learn the true nature of the research.
+Include an option for subjects to withdraw their data from the study after they learn the true nature of the research.

 - Informed Consent, Parental Consent and Child Assent